pranshusingh/Gemini-AI-diary-app/README.md

-# Gemini AI diary app
+# Gemini AI Notes app

 This is an old app build that is now gets new feature , __Gemini ai apikey__ using free 'api' and implementing that to get the results